 This book would be great for someone working on physical products hitting the shelves in 2013.

 Neeeeeeeew achievement!
-Read my first LitRPG!
+Read your first LitRPG!

 Ok, I'll delete my Facebook account.